-- 2. Goals & Strategies: The Operating Reserve policy will be implemented in concert with the other governance and financial policies of the NDSCS Alumni Foundation and is intended to support the goals and strategies contained in these related policies and in strategic and operational plans. - B. DEFINITIONS AND GOALS: The "Board-Designated Operating Reserve Fund" is defined as the designated fund set aside by action of the Board of Directors for Operating Reserves.
+- B. DEFINITIONS AND GOALS: The "Board-Designated Operating Reserve Fund" is defined as the designated fund set aside by action of the Board of Directors for Operating Reserves.
 The Operating Reserve serves a dynamic role and will be reviewed and adjusted in response to internal and external changes.
 The target minimum Board-Designated Operating Reserve Fund is equal to between 25%-50% of average annual operating costs.
 The calculation of average monthly operating costs includes all recurring, predictable expenses such as salaries and benefits, office, travel, program, and on-going professional services.
 Depreciation, in-kind, and other non-cash expenses are not included in the calculation.
 The calculation of average monthly expenses also excludes some expenses (for example, pass-through programs, one-time or unusual expenses, and capital purchases).
 The amount of the Board-Designated Operating Reserve Fund target minimum will be calculated each year as part of the annual budget approval process. - 1.
 Funding of Reserves: The Board-Designated Operating Reserve Fund will be funded with surplus unrestricted operating funds.
 The Executive Board of Directors may from time to time direct that a specific source of revenue be set aside for Operating Reserves.
-Examples may include one-time gifts or bequests, special grants, or special appeals. - C. USE OF RESERVES: Use of the Operating Reserves requires three steps: - Identification of appropriate use of reserve funds: The Executive Director will identify the need for access to reserve funds and confirm that the use is consistent with the purpose of the reserves as described in this policy.
+Examples may include one-time gifts or bequests, special grants, or special appeals. - C. USE OF RESERVES: Use of the Operating Reserves requires three steps: - 1.
+Identification of appropriate use of reserve funds: The Executive Director will identify the need for access to reserve funds and confirm that the use is consistent with the purpose of the reserves as described in this policy.
 This step requires analysis of the reason for the shortfall, the availability of any other sources of funds before using reserves, and evaluation of the time period that the funds will be required and replenished. - 2.
 Authority to use operating reserves: The Executive Director will submit a request to use Operating Reserves to the Executive Committee.
 The request will include analysis and determination of the use of funds and plans for replenishment.
 The organization's goal is to replenish the funds used within twenty-four (24) months to restore the Board-Designated Operating Reserve Fund to the target minimum amount.
 The Executive Committee will review and authorize transfer from the Board-Designated Operating Reserve Fund. - 3.
 Reporting and monitoring: The Executive Director is responsible for ensuring that the Board-Designated Operating Reserve Fund is maintained and used only as described in this Policy.
 Upon approval for the use of Operating Reserve funds, the Executive Director will maintain records of the use of funds and plan for replenishment.
 He/she will provide regular reports to the Executive Board of Directors of progress to restore the fund to the target minimum amount. - D. REVIEW OF POLICY: This Board-Designated Operating Reserves Policy will be reviewed every three years, at minimum, by the Executive Board, or sooner if warranted by internal or external events or changes.